 Tenancy types and what they mean

-As the tenancy comes towards its end the Landlord may offer the tenant a new Agreement which will give the tenant renewed security.
+As the tenancy comes towards its end I will offer the tenant a new Agreement which will give the tenant renewed security.
 If a new agreement is not in place at the end then the law says the tenancy becomes a 'statutory periodic tenancy'.
 The biggest change is that the notice periods for vacating the property are shorter on both sides, with the tenant able to give four week's notice (compared to three months if under the initial agreement period), and the Landlord able to give two months' notice so the tenant has a less secure residence than under an ongoing agreement.
 Other differences are that under a periodic tenancy the Landlord has more options, subject to following correct procedures, to change the rent or other terms of the tenancy.

 As it is in the Landlord's interest to have a good tenant stay in the house the default position will be to offer the tenant a new Assured Shorthold Tenancy so the tenant has more security which benefits both the tenant and Landlord.